pellcorp/printers/k1/readme.md

 ## Klipper

-I use my fork of the k1-klipper repo to make sure I always get the same version
+I use my fork of the klipper repo to make sure I always get the same version.
+My klipper repo is forked from upstream klipper, but has the K1-Klipper fw/k1 directory, plus the mcu.py timeout fix for probes.

 ### Creality OS Specific